chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/ctl_chef.md

 `-o`, `--ssl-no-verify`

-: Do not verify TLS/SSL when connecting to Chef Infra Server (default: verify).
+: Do not verify SSL when connecting to Chef Infra Server (default: verify).

 `-p`, `--profile`